Akshit-Zatakia/react-allpages/README.md

 # react-allpages

 react-allpages is an package for ReactJS.
-Here the login page and register page can be developed without any boilerplate code.
+Here the login page, register page, Home page and other components can be developed without any boilerplate code.

 ## Installation